SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Computed Properties
 -------------------

-Extensions can add new :ref:`computed properties <ClassesAndStructures_ComputedProperties>` to existing types.
+Extensions can add new :ref:`ClassesAndStructures_ComputedProperties` to existing types.
 This example adds five new computed properties to Swift's built-in ``Double`` type, to provide basic support for working with distance units: